 There are two basic varieties of sports cars: those with the power and subtlety of a sledgehammer, and those with the precision and finesse of a scalpel.
-The Porsche Cayman and the more powerful Cayman S are perhaps the archetypical example of the latter category, mid-engined wonders that steer, brake and attack corners with the accuracy of a surgeon's blade.
+The Porsche Cayman and the more powerful Cayman S are perhaps the archetypal example of the latter category, mid-engined wonders that steer, brake and attack corners with the accuracy of a surgeon's blade.

 As its exterior styling makes plain, the Cayman is essentially a fixed-roof version of the Boxster roadster.
-That's no bad thing, though, as the latest Boxster's superb proportions, muscular haunches and aggressive air ducts make it one of the more eye-catching Porsches in recent memory.
+That's no bad thing, though, as the Boxster's superb proportions, muscular haunches, and aggressive air ducts make it one of the more eye-catching Porsches in recent memory.
 A dynamic, model-specific front fascia helps set Cayman apart ever so slightly from its drop-top sibling.